Chapter One: Attack on the City - Part One

 "It's fine, sweetie.
 You need to get some restraining orders, though."
 She smiled, patting Kise's head before heading towards the kitchen area.

 "I tired that..."
 Kise whined, leaning back in his chair.

 "Shintarou, can you take the garbage out with you?"
 Midorima paused in the midst of putting his shoes on, cocking his head at his mother's voice.

 "Yes, mother."
 He replied, turning to face his mother.
 He gave her a faint smile, taking the large clear bag from her.

 His mother smiled up at him, giving him a peck on the cheek.
 "Alright, have fun with your friends!"
 She giggled, waving as her son left the house, garbage bag in his hand.

-Midorima went to the back, placing the bag into the trash can, before fixing his glasses.
-He turned on his heel, and went towards the front, where he needed to cross the street in order to catch the bus.
+Midorima went through the backyard, placing the bag into the trash can before fixing his glasses.
+He turned on his heels and went towards the front of his house where he needed to cross the street in order to get to the bus stop.

-Midorima crossed when no cars were in sight, and jogged onto the other side of the street.
-He walked towards the bus stop, his mind replying the fortune.
+Midorima crossed when no cars were in sight and jogged onto the other side of the street.
+He walked towards the bus stop, his mind replaying the fortune.

-The bus pulled up, and Midorima shook his head to rid the thoughts away, as he got on.
-He presented his pass, and sat down at the front, hoping that no one would end up seeing his pocket knife.
+The bus pulled up and Midorima shook his head to rid the thoughts away, as he got on.
+He presented his pass, sat down at the front, hoping that no one would end up discovering his pocket knife.

 He figured that he was pretty close now, judging by how many girls were now in the area.
 The dark blue haired boy rolled his eyes in annoyance, figuring that Kise had ended up trapped inside the cafe, hiding from his scary fans.